 The study was conducted on 24 client-owned goats of either sex, aged above six months, presented for various elective surgical procedures at the Teaching Veterinary Clinical Complex, Mannuthy and the University Veterinary Hospital, Kokkalai, Thrissur, Kerala, India.
-Animals were selected based on clinical suitability for general anaesthesia following routine physical examination.
-Only animals without overt systemic illness were included.
-All procedures were performed as part of necessary clinical management, and animal handling complied with institutional ethical guidelines for the use of animals in clinical research.
+Inclusion criteria was based on fitness for general anaesthesia and, absence of overt systemic illnesses.
+All procedures were clinically indicated for surgical management, and all animal handling complied with institutional ethical guidelines applicable to animals in clinical research.

-Surgical procedures were categorised broadly into soft tissue surgeries and orthopaedic surgeries.
-Soft tissue procedures included herniorrhaphy, surgical management of tail gangrene, teat and udder surgeries associated with mastitis or fistulae, and excision of superficial soft tissue lesions.
-Orthopaedic interventions primarily involved the management of long bone fractures requiring stabilisation.
+Surgical procedures were categorised into soft tissue and orthopaedic surgeries.
+Soft tissue procedures included herniorrhaphies, surgical management of tail gangrene, teat and udder surgeries associated with mastitis or fistulae, and excision of superficial soft tissue lesions.
+Orthopaedic interventions pertained to the management of long bone fractures requiring open reduction and stabilisation.

 Anaesthesia was achieved using balanced injectable protocols employing combinations of sedatives, analgesics, and general anaesthetic agents.
-Premedication consisted of an alpha-2 adrenergic agonist combined with an opioid to provide sedation and analgesia.
+Premedication consisted of an alpha-2 adrenergic agonist combined with an opioid, xylazine-butorphanol or dexmedetomidine-butorphanol, to provide sedation and analgesia.
 Induction of anaesthesia was achieved using tiletamine-zolazepam administered intravenously.

-Maintenance of anaesthesia was achieved using either, Total intravenous anaesthesia (TIVA), in which anaesthesia was maintained exclusively with intravenous agents, or Partial intravenous anaesthesia (PIVA), where intravenous induction was followed by inhalational maintenance with supplemental oxygen when facilities were available.
+Maintenance of anaesthesia was achieved using either, total intravenous anaesthesia (TIVA), in which anaesthesia was maintained exclusively with intravenous agents, or partial intravenous anaesthesia (PIVA), where intravenous induction was followed by inhalational maintenance with supplemental oxygen.

-The selection of TIVA or PIVA was based on surgical duration, anticipated tissue manipulation, and available infrastructure.
-Detailed drug dosages, infusion rates, and monitoring protocols followed previously described methods and have been reported elsewhere (Udharwar et al., 2023a; Udharwar et al., 2023b).
+The selection of TIVA or PIVA was based on the duration of surgery, anticipated tissue manipulation, and available infrastructure.
+Detailed drug dosages, infusion rates, and monitoring protocols followed standard and accepted methods in veterinary practice (Udharwar et al., 2023a; Udharwar et al., 2023b).

-Animals were monitored clinically throughout anaesthesia and surgery.
-Depth of anaesthesia was assessed using jaw tone, palpebral reflex, response to surgical stimulation, and muscle relaxation.
-Particular attention was paid to the stability of the surgical plane and the need for any supplemental anaesthetic intervention.
-Clinical observations recorded during surgery included, smoothness of induction, adequacy of anaesthetic depth for surgical manipulation, degree of muscle relaxation and occurrence of anaesthesia-related complications such as regurgitation, excessive salivation, or apnoea.
+All the study animals were monitored throughout anaesthesia and surgery.
+The depth of anaesthesia was assessed by jaw tone, palpebral reflex, response to surgical stimulation, and muscle relaxation.
+Particular attention was paid to the vital parameters and the requirement for any supplemental anaesthetic interventions.
+Clinical observations recorded during surgery included, induction characteristics, adequacy of anaesthetic depth for surgical manipulation, degree of muscle relaxation and incidence of anaesthesia-related complications such as regurgitation, excessive salivation, or apneic spells.

-Physiological monitoring was performed as part of routine anaesthetic management; however, detailed physiological and laboratory data are not presented in this study, as these outcomes have been reported separately.
+Physiological monitoring was performed as a part of routine anaesthetic management;

-The adequacy of anaesthesia for surgery was evaluated subjectively by the operating surgeon based on ease of tissue handling, absence of purposeful movement, and overall surgical conditions.
-Recovery characteristics were assessed based on time to sternal recumbency, ability to stand, and the presence of ataxia or excitement during recovery.
+The adequacy of anaesthesia for surgery was evaluated subjectively by the operating surgeon based on ease of tissue handling, absence of purposeful movement, abnormal oozing of blood and overall surgical conditions.
+Recovery characteristics were assessed based on time to sternal recumbency, ability to stand, and the presence of ataxia or delirium and excitement during recovery.

-Animals were observed until full recovery from anaesthesia and return to normal posture and behaviour.
+Animals were observed until full recovery from anaesthesia and returned to their enclosures for further follow up and observation.

 3. results and discussion

 The present study evaluated the clinical applicability of balanced total intravenous anaesthesia (TIVA) and partial intravenous anaesthesia (PIVA) protocols in goats undergoing a variety of surgical procedures.
 Goats included in the present study underwent a variety of soft tissue and orthopaedic surgical procedures under balanced anaesthetic protocols.
 The distribution of surgical cases and the anaesthetic approaches employed are presented in Table 1.
 Unlike experimental protocol-comparison studies, the emphasis here was on surgical adequacy, physiological tolerance, and recovery characteristics under routine clinical conditions.
 From a practical standpoint, the ability to maintain a stable surgical plane, provide satisfactory muscle relaxation, and ensure smooth recovery are the primary determinants of anaesthetic success in small ruminant surgery.
-The findings indicate that all four anaesthetic protocols provided satisfactory anaesthesia for both soft tissue and orthopaedic surgeries without major complications.
+The findings indicate that both anaesthetic protocols provided satisfactory anaesthesia for soft tissue and orthopaedic surgeries without any major complications.

 Table 1.
 Distribution of surgical procedures and anaesthetic approach in goats